-Dr. V. also advises several student organizations, including LEGO Club, Gaming Club, German Club, Alpha Beta Psi Sorority, and Delta Phi Alpha, the National German Honor Society.
+Dr. V. also advises several student organizations, including LEGO Club, German Club, Alpha Beta Psi Sorority, and Delta Phi Alpha, the National German Honor Society.
 She has been recognized with the Citizen Leader Award for Outstanding Student Organization Advisor (2020) and the Advisor of the Year Award from Longwood Student Clubs & Organizations (2019).

 Dr. V. enjoys research on a variety of topics.
 She has recently published on activism in Bob Dylan's novel Tarantula against the social and political backdrop of its time; the sympathetic magical transference of punitive animality in the early modern Volksbuch; the emotional and psychological bonds between humans and animals in German and Austrian realist literature; and representations of companion animals in late nineteenth-century European novels of adultery.
 She has completed the manuscript for a monograph on animal advocacy by European writers of the late nineteenth century.
 She is also hard at work on new translations of Rainer Maria Rilke’s poetry and investigations of the influence of the "animal watcher" on human behavior in the contemporary German Tierkrimi.